reactjs/rfcs/text/0000-handler-object-hook.md

 **Why to integrate to react core and RFC process?**

 * I don't know about react source code but I konw this can be improved in many ways; from definition to implementation.
+* Eliminate undesired warnings about handlers in dependency array list.

 # Detailed design